OpenPotBot/FixMyStreetDataset/README.md

 ## License

-The code in this repositry is released under a MIT license.
+The code in this repo is released under a MIT license.

 ## How to install